worthwile - being worth the time spent

 ungainly - awkward, clumsy, ungraceful

 selfsounding - sounding by itself, creating its own sound + lit.
-Selbslaut (ger) - vowel (literally 'self-sounder').
+Selbslaut (ger) - vowel.

-black art - the art of performing supernatural acts by intercourse with the spirits of the dead or with the devil himself, magic, necromancy + ARTS: writing, music, painting, sculpture, black arts.
+black art - The art of performing supernatural acts by intercourse with the spirits of the dead or with the devil himself, magic, necromancy; burglary (thieves' slang.)

 dumbfounder = dumbfound - to strike dumb; to confound, confuse; to nonplus.

-skelter - to dash along, hurry, rush, scurry + fugue - a polyphonic composition constructed on one or more short subjects or themes, which are harmonized according to the laws of counterpoint, and introduced from time to time with various contrapuntal devices + subterfuge - something intended to misrepresent the true nature of an activity.
+skelter - to dash along, hurry, rush, scurry + fugue - a polyphonic composition constructed on one or more short subjects or themes, which are harmonized according to the laws of counterpoint, and introduced from time to time with various contrapuntal devices.

 studious - giving careful attention, heedful + Sullivan, The Book of Kells 27: (of the unknown date of The Book of Kells) 'the page that should have told its story is unfortunately no longer there').

-mate - to join suitably with; to associate, couple; to copulate, engage in sexual intercourse
+mate - to join suitably with; to associate, couple; to pair (animals, esp. birds) for the purpose of breeding.

 interpolation - to alter or enlarge (a book or writing) by insertion of new matter; esp. to tamper with by making insertions which create false impressions as to the date or character of the work in question.